 STORY STRUCTURE OF “THE HAPPY HYPOCRITE”

 The story opens with a clear viewpoint homodiegetic narrator and a story starring the evocatively named Lord George Hell.
-His weakness (great naughtiness) is clearly listed straight away.
+His shortcoming (great naughtiness) is clearly listed straight away.
 He is ‘greedy, destructive and disobedient’.
 We don’t yet know who he is ‘disobedient’ to.
 This may also be his greatest strength.

 He has a fondness for clothes, suggesting he dresses above his station, even though he is titled.